-In line with the Lisbon Treaty, the Humanitarian Aid Regulation and the Humaniatrian Consensus on humanitarian aid, the Commission, through ECHO, is committed to delivering aid to populations affected by natural or man-made disasters solely on the basis of needs.
+In line with the Lisbon Treaty, the Humanitarian Aid Regulation and the European Consensus on Humanitarian Aid, the European Commission, through DG ECHO, is committed to delivering aid to the most vulnerable people caught up in humanitarian crises and disasters.

 ECHO NEEDS ASSESSMENT

-To implement its policy of assisting people with the greatest humanitarian needs and to ensure that its priorities are identified according to the principles of impartiality, neutrality and independence, ECHO has developed a two-phase framework for carrying out its needs assessments in specific countries and crises.
+To implement its policy of assisting people with the greatest humanitarian needs and to ensure that its priorities are identified according to the principles of impartiality, neutrality and independence, the EU’s humanitarian funding follows a concrete needs assessment.

-Is on the basis of the results of these assessments that ECHO drafts the annual strategy (General Guidelines and Operational Priorities), a document issued annually with the aim to co-ordinate and program the humanitarian aid activities efficiently and impartially, according to identified priorities.
+On the basis of the results of these assessments DG ECHO drafts the Annual Strategy (General Guidelines and Operational Priorities), a document to co-ordinate and programme humanitarian aid activities efficiently and impartially, according to identified priorities.

-The contents of the Annual Strategy are organized around 4 chapters:
+The content of the Annual Strategy is organised around the following three chapters:

-- The General Context and Outlook for the current year: defines the context and the aim of the humanitarian actions.
+a.
+General Context and Outlook for the Current Year: defines the context and the aim of the humanitarian actions.

-- Delivery coordination and controls of Humanitarian aid: describes the means and the ways of delivering humanitarian aid and the mechanism in place to ensure coordination and the exchange of information among the humanitarian actors.
-Furthermore it identifies the controls that will ensure the correct implementation of EU – funded operations and the mechanisms that will ensure coordination and exchange of information during the crisis response.
+c.
+Delivery, Coordination and Control of Humanitarian Aid: describes the means and the ways of delivering humanitarian aid, and the mechanism in place to ensure coordination and the exchange of information among humanitarian actors.
+Furthermore, it identifies the controls that will ensure the correct implementation of EU funded operations and the mechanisms that will ensure coordination and exchange of information during the crisis response.